Nitaicandra/UltraSoundRaycastCollision/README.md

 <summary>HOW TO USE </summary>

 ### SETUP
-set the skin unity model as a trigger object create an cube and attatch the script to it, these will act as colliders,also add rigid body or ontrigger will not work
+- set the skin unity model as a trigger object
+- create an cube and attatch the script to it, these will act as colliders, also add rigid body or ontrigger will not work

 ### APPLY COLLDIERS